-Anorexia is often misunderstood and the drive to protect this 'state', by the sufferer, often causes confusion and disbelief in others.
+Anorexia is often misunderstood.
+The drive to protect this 'state' of being by the sufferer often causes confusion and disbelief in others.
 It’s a destructive, devastating and addictive process that only those who have experienced it can fully appreciate.
-Whatever the trigger it is a complex illness but one that you can recover from.
+Whatever the trigger, it’s a complex illness but one that you can recover from.

-The negative mindset associated with all eating disorders can be disturbing and in anorexia you can find yourself with beliefs that would literally starve you to death.
+The negative mindset associated with all eating disorders can be disturbing and in anorexia, you can find yourself having thoughts and beliefs that could become fatal.
 Logical thoughts and concentration suffer as the weight is lost and the body goes through all manner of imbalances and reactions to the stress of starvation.

-The most disturbing part of this process, for me, is the brain becoming physically addicted to the dream like state it creates, numbness and detachment from reality, ‘safety’.
-It can feel so very safe but of course it isn’t.
-In the world of anorexia you can feel cushioned but only with continued starvation, the weight is never low enough, and the possibility of death and complications gets ever closer as weight plummets.
-It’s Russian roulette!!
+In the world of anorexia you can feel cushioned but only with continued starvation, the weight is never low enough, and the possibility of complications get ever closer as weight plummets.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.